1939

 Mr. Scott, a machinist and charter member of the Chicago Model Power Boat Club was tapped by Uncle Sam during WWII to machine beryllium copper prop shaft bushings for Submarines.

-Detroit Model Power Boat club.
+Mr. Verhaeghe and his brother Charles were charter members of the Detroit Model Power Boat club.
 Both raced from the early 1930’s into the 1950’s

 Mr. Sevey was a member of the Philadelphia Model Power Boat Club.